hacktoolkit/hacktoolkit/README.md

 Website: http://hacktoolkit.com

 ## What is it?
-Hacktoolkit is a collection of bootstrap code that you can use to start your next project, whe\
-ther it's a website or mobile app.
+Hacktoolkit is a collection of bootstrap code that you can use to start your next project, whether it's a website or mobile app.

 ## Why Hacktoolkit?
 The best way to get better at programming is to write code yourself, and learn from well-written code by others.